 Symptoms of Hip Wear and How to Prevent It

-Women tend to suffer most from the painful reality that is joint wear, osteoarthritis and other muscle conditions that affect our quality of life.
+Women tend to suffer most from the painful reality of joint wear, osteoarthritis, and other muscle conditions that bring down quality of life.
 Hip wear is one of the most common and dangerous joint disorders out there, so it’s definitely worth taking a moment to learn about the symptoms.
-Check it out.
+Let’s take a look.

 What causes hip wear?

-- Primary, the result of wear over time.
-Appears around age 60 to 65.
+- Primary, the result of wear and tear.
+This usually starts around age 60 to 65.

-- Secondary osteoarthritis, the result of localized problems and joint problems due to dislocation or even poor nutrition and bone problems.
-In these cases, people can start to experience hip problems as early as 30 to 35 years old.
+- Secondary osteoarthritis, the result of localized problems and joint problems from dislocation or poor nutrition and bone problems.
+With this kind, you can start to have hip problems as early as 30 to 35 years old.

-- Trauma: dislocations, injuries or improperly cured diseases can cause you to experience hip wear.
+- Trauma: dislocations, injuries, or improperly healed diseases can cause you to experience hip wear.

 - Vascular: vascular insufficiency is a disease that you should keep in mind.
-It tends to occur because of problems caused by osteoarthritis or dislocations, but, in this case, the cause is vascular.
+These hip problems tends to occur because of problems related to osteoarthritis or dislocations, but, in this case, the cause is vascular.

-- Congenital factors: Children often come into the world with congenital problems, such as hip dysplasia, growth conditions or other problems.
+- Congenital factors: Children often come into the world with congenital problems like hip dysplasia, growth conditions, or other all kinds of other issues.

-- Unbalanced skeletal structure: it is quite common for people to suffer from a condition in which their legs are different lengths.
+- Unbalanced skeletal structure: it’s common for people to suffer from a condition where their legs are different lengths.

 Symptoms of hip wear

 - Obviously, the first symptom of any arthritic problem is pain.
-But many people think that this pain should only be concentrated near the hip, when, in reality, it tends to occur in the groin region.
+But many people think that this pain only concentrates around the hip.
+In reality, it tends to occur in the groin region.
 It may even shoot down toward the lower part of the thigh, reaching the knee and reflecting back to the buttocks.

-- Sometimes, when you move, you will feel a sudden cracking sensation.
+- Sometimes, when you move, you’ll feel a sudden cracking sensation.

-- If your hip hurts, it may be a muscular problem.
-But if your groin area starts to hurt, this is a direct result of hip wear.
+- If your hip hurts, it might be a muscular problem.
+But if your groin area starts to hurt, that’s a direct result of hip wear.

-- In the beginning, this pain will not be very intense, and will appear mainly after you’ve been physically active.
-After a long walk, for example, or after going for a run or lifting heavy objects.
+- In the beginning, the pain won’t be very intense, and will mostly show up after you’ve been physically active.
+After a long walk, for example, or a run, or after lifting heavy objects.
 Once you rest, the pain will go away.

-- Later on, as the wear advances, that pain will become more intense and it will be hard for you to do basic activities, such as going up a set of stairs.
-When you cross your legs, you will feel a painful cracking, as well as at night when you toss and turn in bed.
-You will feel a burning sensation in your groin area.
+- Later on, as the wear advances, the pain will become more intense and it will be hard for you to do basic activities as simple as going up a set of stairs.
+You’ll feel that painful cracking when you cross your legs and at night when you toss and turn in bed.
+You’ll also feel a burning sensation in your groin area.

 - Always keep a balanced weight.

-- Do a bit of light exercise every day, especially exercises that do not require you to move your hips, such as walking, running or swimming.
+- Do a bit of light exercise every day, especially things that don’t require you to move your hips too much.
+This includes things like walking, running, and swimming.

-- Increase your consumption of vitamin C, A and D, because these nutrients will help you synthesize collagen.
-So, you should definitely try to eat more citrus fruits, mango, pineapple, carrots, melons and strawberries, as well as vegetables such as cruciferous veggies, artichokes, and garlic, which is especially good at reducing joint swelling.
+- Increase your vitamin C, A and D intake because these nutrients will help you synthesize collagen.
+You should definitely try to eat more citrus, mango, pineapple, carrots, melons, and strawberries, along with vegetables like cruciferous veggies, artichokes, and garlic, which is especially good at reducing joint swelling.

-- Gelatin is great for restoring cartilage, because, as you know, bones cannot grow back, but cartilage can.
+- Gelatin is great for restoring cartilage, because, as you know, bones can’t grow back, but cartilage can.

-- Don’t hesitate to take magnesium supplements.
+- Take magnesium supplements if you need to.
 This nutrient is fundamental to maintaining good joint health and is great for your overall health.
-Ask your local natural food store or your doctor where you can get these supplements.
+Ask your local natural food store or doctor where you can get these supplements.

 - Drink at least two liters of water per day.
-It is crucial that you stay hydrated, because that will also keep your joints hydrated, thus nourishing your cartilage.
+It’s crucial that you stay hydrated.
+Doing that keep your joints hydrated, which also nourishes your cartilage.
 You should definitely keep that point in mind.

 - Some people also use vitamin supplements such as glucosamine sulfate, which is great for hip wear.
-It’s a natural way to strengthen this part of your body, as well as your bones and cartilage in general.
+It’s a natural way to strengthen this part of your body, and your bones and cartilage in general.
 You can talk to your doctor about its benefits.